 Back a few months ago a friend asked me to go to an experience where you watch a film and eat a menu based around it.
 It was called Taste Film and was one of the best foodie things that I did in 2017.
 The first time we went we watched Charlie and the Chocolate Factory and had edible wallpaper and Wonka bars.
-The second time we went we saw Bridget Jones and had Bridgets mum turkey curry buffet and her famous blue soup.
-Next time I go it’ll be to see Julia and Julia, and I can’t wait to see what French gastronomic feast they have in store.
-Keep an eye of their listings here and make sure you go to one this year!
+The second time we went we saw Bridget Jones and had Bridgets mum’s turkey curry buffet and her famous blue soup.
+Keep an eye on their listings here and make sure you go to one this year!

 Creating notsobasiclondon.com has given me an outlet to talk about, write down and be creative about the thing I love most in the whole …(debatably after my family of course, haha) … FOOD!
 What I didn’t expect to come from this was meeting the people that I now consider as life-long friends.
 There are too many people for me to name them all on here but they know who they are.
 We’ve eaten together, laughed a lot, got very drunk at times and they just need to know they have seriously made my year and I hope 2018 brings lots more laughter, food and memories.